CuteLeon/HackSystem/README.md

 2. Edit `ProgramAssetConfiguration` section of  `HackSystem.WebAPI` project's `appsettings.json` to config program asset folder path.

-3. Create new filder named as new program ID in program asset folder.
+3. Create new folder named as new program ID in program asset folder.

 4. Build program project and copy all files into above folder.